For Japan, a New Military Satellite and, Maybe Later, a New Emperor

 Still, the new satellite is far from the first move Prime Minister Shinzo Abe’s Japan has taken in this direction.
 In December, Japan said it will increase its Coast Guard budget to 210 billion yen ($1.8 billion) to add five new patrol ships and over 200 more personnel.
 Also in December, Japan added a spending boost for defense for the fifth consecutive year, of about $44 billion.

 But that’s dwarfed by other increases in defense spending in Asia, especially by China, Cooper said.
+(Indeed, on Tuesday, China’s Gaofen-3 SAR satellite, which improves the ability to monitor activities in disputed waters, became operational.)
 A few new patrol ships and a few more defense dollars, he said, are a way to ensure Japan can continue to maintain the pacifist status quo by keeping that which would threaten its stability at bay.

 Indeed, China is circling the Senkaku Islands (known as the Diaoyu in China), disputed rocks in the East China Sea.
 Beijing claims most of the South China Sea.
 U.S. President Donald Trump and his Secretary of State Rex Tillerson are talking very tough on China — threatening to defend U.S. interests there with force if necessary — which has some in Tokyo worried that Japan will be pulled into a conflict.